Jose Barraquer: Research and development

-Between 1977 and 1985 he organized and directed refractive surgery training courses at the Barraquer Institute of América in Bogotá, that were attended by over 100 ophthalmologists from all around the world.
+Between 1977 and 1985 he organized and directed refractive surgery training courses at the Barraquer Institute of América in Bogotá, which were attended by over 100 ophthalmologists from all around the world.
 He also organized five International Forum events in Bogotá, (1970, 1975, 1980, 1984, 1993) that were attended by the leading worldwide ophthalmological professors.

-During his professional life he wrote 268 articles, and invented 19 surgical techniques and 45 surgical instruments.
+During his professional life, he wrote 268 articles and invented 19 surgical techniques and 45 surgical instruments.